The latest version of the syllabic curriculum basic

 knowledge of action potential, resting potential, ion fluxes and

-Module title: The physiology of neurones
+Module title: The physiology of neurons

-systems involved in integrated behaviour including perception,
+neural and endocrine systems involved in integrated behaviour

-Module title: The neural and endocrine
+Module title: The neural

 development and localisation of cerebral functions throughout the